zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 The person says.

 [APZ 95.2] (#apz95 .2) {#apz95 .2 .ref .apz} "does not say the highest height. skin
 Not saying.
-“Muni” says to the wisdom.
+"Muni" says to the wisdom.
 Srs
 Wemi or similar Wemi or Heenawemi does not say, stated does not, does not do business,